General Argyres-Douglas Theory: AD points from 6d theory

 b.
 When $N_f=2$, the colliding irregular singularity has the following form

 The AD theories defined by this irregular singularity is the $(A_1, D_{k+1})$ theory using the isomorphism we discovered , which is also in agreement with the result found in \cite{Eguchi:1996vu}.

 c.
-When $N_f=k$, one could put $k$ branes on one side and no brane on the other side.
-Therefore one can collide the irregular singularity with the full regular singularity and get the following irregular singularity
+When $N_f=k$ and the partition is $N_f=k\oplus 0$, then there is an irregular singularity describing nothing, and a full and simple regular singularities.
+Therefore one can collide the irregular singularity with the full regular singularity and get the following combined one

-There is another simple regular singularity.
-So this is a type IV SCFT.
+There is another simple regular singularity, so it is a type IV SCFT in the collision limit.

 d.
-When $N_f=k+1$, the collision of the irregular singularity and the regular full singularity produce the following irregular singularity
+When $N_f=k+1$ and the partition is $N_f=k\oplus1$, and the collision of the irregular singularity and the regular full singularity produce an irregular singularity

-This is also a type IV SCFT by noticing that there is a simple regular singularity left.
+This is also a type IV SCFT since there is an extra simple regular singularity.

 Generically, the above AD theories are all we find from $SU(k)$ QCD.